duncanamps/xa80/README.md

 * WinCE
 * Windows

-Tip: You don't have to download Lazarus and recompile, just use the pre-compiled binaries available from this repository if they are sufficient for your needs.
+**Tip**: For most people, it won't be necessary to alter or recompile the software.
+Just use the pre-compiled binaries available from this repository if they are sufficient for your needs.
+All you will need is **xa80** or **xa80.exe** depending on your operating system.

 #### Dependencies